Project

 Auckland Airport Expansion

-The program, initially envisioned to be delivered in four phases with eight anchor projects, has been reset due to the disruption caused by the COVID-19 pandemic, with progress on major works to be governed by the pace of aviation recovery.
+Originally, eight anchor projects were envisioned to be delivered in four phases.
+However, due to COVID-19, this was reset with progress on major works to be governed by the pace of aviation recovery.
 The reset plan identifies four anchor projects, with the other four on hold.

-• the Terminal Integration Programme (previously known as the Domestic Jet Hub) (NZ$1 billion plus)
+• the Terminal Integration Programme (previously known as the Domestic Jet Hub) which will build a new domestic terminal under the same roof as the international terminal (NZ$2.2 billion)

 • ongoing upgrades to existing domestic terminal (NZ$75 million).